cgwatson193/CS2353-Fall-2021-Project/README.md

 The reason this is useful is for checksums when downloading files off the internet.
 A website could tell you that the file they put on their site has an odd number of 1 bits.
-Then, once you download the file, you would run the file (in this case, a string) through the program and if you get a different result for odd/even 1 bits, then you know your file has been corrupted in transmission and therefore, you should not use the application.
-Of course, there are much more sophistaced checksums out there, but this is a basic one to show the use of logic in a real-world scenario.
+Then, once you download the file, you would run the file (in this case, a string) through the program, and if you get a different result for odd/even 1 bits, then you know your file has been corrupted in transmission and therefore, you should not use the application.
+Of course, there are much more sophisticated checksums out there, but this is a basic one to show the use of logic in a real-world scenario.
 Most websites use the SHA256 or MD5 algorithms for checksums.